 While creating an Instance, you’ll be asked to provide a few details about your Instance.
 These include:

 NoteBoth Production and Development categories are paid plans and allows you to further customize your Instance vCPU and memory.
 To use them, you’ll need to upgrade to a paid plan by adding billing information.
 In this guide, we’ll be using the free category which has a 0.25 vCPU and 512.00MB of memory on a single node.
+You can also upgrade your instance as it grows by updating your instance size.

 After you’ve provided the required information, click on the Create button.
 This will start the Instance provisioning process.